3 Reasons to Invest using the 3Twelve Total Bond strategy

 What is 3Twelve?

-3TWELVE MAY BE THE FIRST PASSIVE, EQUALLY WEIGHTED FIXED-INCOME STRATEGY
+3TWELVE MAY BE THE FIRST INDEXED, EQUALLY WEIGHTED FIXED-INCOME STRATEGY

 We believe that a diversified portfolio of short to intermediate duration bonds should be a staple in investors’ portfolios – and in greater, not lesser percentages as the population ages and interest rates increase.

 3Twelve may be a first.
 We are not aware of any fully-diversified, equally-weighted, index-based bond strategy today - besides 3Twelve.
-Among the 300+ fixed income ETFs, for example, there is not one that mirrors the Barclays Global Aggregate Bond index - an index closest to 3Twelve.
+Among the 400+ fixed income ETFs, for example, there is not one U.S. based ETF that mirrors the Barclays Global Aggregate Bond index - an index closest to 3Twelve.
 Secondly, no multi-sector income fund equally-weights all of the twelve taxable bond categories.
 Third, equity indexing is common; fixed-income indexing is not.
 This may not be justifiable when most active managers under-perform benchmarks.

 Demand in the fund industry is measured in inflows.
-The multi-sector bond category (where 3Twelve fits) was the fastest growing taxable bond fund category for the two years ended 12/31/2017.
-Bond mutual funds received $2.2 trillion in net inflows and reinvested dividends from 2009 through 2018.
+Since 2000 the Multisector and World bond categories (where 3Twelve fits) were the fastest growing taxable bond fund categories through 2019.

 The 3Twelve Bond Map